Our injury lawyers handle herniated disc and bulging disc accident cases in Maryland and around the country.

 Defense lawyers argue that a bulging disc is no big deal.
 The defense lawyer is likely to say in the defendant's opening statement that when we stand up, we all probably get a little bulging of our discs from gravity alone.
 More to the point, they argue through their medical experts that disc bulges are not post-traumatic but are degenerative secondary to annular degeneration and/or ligamentous laxity.
 In other words, a motor vehicle crash cannot cause a bulging disc.

 This defense can be defeated with science and common sense.
-Sure, it is true that a bulging disc is not an acute injury.
+Yes, a bulging disc is not an acute injury.
 But that is not the point.
 The real issue is whether a disc bulge is the source of the plaintiff's pain and that pain is the result of a car accident.
 If you have a bulging disc and you have no symptoms, the injury is not an injury at all.
 When a car accident makes that dormant injury a real injury that causes pain and suffering, that is the injury for which the victim should be awarded compensation.

 Statistics on Settlement Value of Bulging Disc Injury Cases